dchidell/docker-vpnweb/README.md

 * Users can be added / removed without restarting the service
 * The file MUST have a newline at the end of the file!
 * User format is '<user>:*:<crypt password>' the asterisk and colons are required
+* This is NOT designed for security!
+Anybody who have access to the webgui can add themselves as a user!!
+* If security is a concern, limit access to the webgui at port 8080

 ## Certificates:
 * Default certs are self signed